-- 6.3 Cases recommended for closure will appear on the weekly list provided to Members.
+- 6.3 Enforcement Cases recommended for closure will appear on Members self-service enforcement Power BI report.
 Reasons for the closure will be reported in the same way as all other closed enforcement cases. - 6.4 Ward Members will be updated by the investigating officer regarding any cases where recommendations for action are endorsed and a copy of the report and associated paperwork provided on a confidential and privileged basis.
-It is important to note that this documentation is not provided in full to complainants in order that no prejudice arises in legal proceedings.
+It is important to note that this documentation is not provided in full to complainants.
+In order that no prejudice arises in legal proceedings.
 Complainants will however be updated throughout proceedings by the investigating enforcement officer in accordance with the Council's Planning Enforcement Plan.